hyperledger/iroha-2-docs/src/guide/build-and-install.md

     cd ~/Git/iroha
     ```

-5. Choose the right branch: the main and the latest currently supported
+5. Choose the right branch.
+You can use the `iroha2-lts` branch, which is
-    monthly release of Iroha.
+    the long-term support release, or the branch with the latest stable
+    release (`iroha2-stable`).
+To checkout the branch with the stable
+    release, run:

     ```bash
-    git checkout iroha2
+    git checkout iroha2-stable
     ```

 6. After you have successfully cloned the Iroha git repository and are on